In This Blog:

 Start with the question: Who is currently responsible for monitoring, compliance, and incident response at my company?
 If the answer is unclear or distributed across people who have other primary jobs, you have a gap.
 That gap defines the scope of your first hire.

-700,000 Less in Cybersecurity Means a Higher Risk of Breach For You
+700,000 Less in Cyber Security Means a Higher Risk of Breach For You

 Security debt compounds exactly like financial debt.
 The longer you carry it, the more expensive it gets to pay off.

-If you’re ready to stop deferring, Remote Staff can match you with a pre-vetted cybersecurity specialist today, at the right scope for where your business actually stands.
+If you’re ready to stop deferring, Remote Staff can match you with a pre-vetted cybersecurity specialist today, at the right scope for where your business stands.
 Request a Callback, and we’ll handle the rest.

 Vaune Everis Cura has always been a writer in the truest sense, drawn to the art both as a personal creative pursuit and as a profession.
 Her experience penning content across digital marketing spaces and collaborating with business owners and market shapers has broadened her craft to include strategic direction and SEO insight.
 Having spent years with the InterContinental Hotels Group before stepping boldly into freelancing, she understands that at the centre of it all are genuine, meaningful brand–customer relationships built on purposeful, human content.